 Additional Information: Describe any additional benefits to the utility of receiving this Asset Inventory & Assessment grant that was not captured in the above priority rating system questions.

-Consider vulnerability to storms and flooding which should be an important part of the risk analysis of water and sewer assets.
-Also, discuss whether this AIA will be utilized to develop programmatic approaches for addressing energy efficiency, hidden leak detection/non-revenue water, and other sustainability practices.
+Consider vulnerability to storms and flooding, whether the AIA will be used to meet existing permit requirements, and whether this AIA will be utilized to develop programmatic approaches for addressing energy efficiency, hidden leak detection/non-revenue water, and other sustainability practices.

 Add.
 Info.
 Scoring Rationale

-Additional benefits discussed here will be evaluated in the scoring process and may increase points awarded for project benefits.
+Additional benefits discussed here will be evaluated in the scoring process and may increase points awarded for Category 1: Project Benefits up to a maximum of eight (8) points.

 End of AIA PRS Narrative